-Both you and your Boss identified the 6 Skill Sets that you each thought were most critical for success in your job.
+Both you and Darcy Walker identified the 6 Skill Sets that you each thought were most critical for success in the manager's job.
 These Skill Sets are displayed below.
-Consider that the possible number of Skill Sets selected by both you and your Boss can range from 6 to 12.
+Consider that the possible number of Skill Sets selected by both you and the manager can range from 6 to 12.
 If you both select the same 6 Skill Sets you will have 100% alignment.
 When you did not agree on any of the Skill Sets as most critical, there is 0% alignment.
-As the alignment percentage decreases, it becomes even more important for you and your Boss to discuss and clarify the most important aspects of your work.
-Unless you have both identified the same behaviors as critical, there will be a real potential for disagreement on where you should focus your activities.
+As the alignment percentage decreases, it becomes even more important for you and the manager to discuss and clarify the most important aspects of the manager's work.
+If you each look at different behaviors as most important, then the focus of the manager may be very different from where you expect the focus to be.

-CDITICAL SKILLS ALICNMENT: 33%
+CDITICAL SKILLS ALIGNMENT: 33%

-CRITICAL SKILLS ALIGNMENT: 33% Boss Self Listens to Others: Encourages others to share their ideas and concerns.
+CRITICAL SKILLS ALIGNMENT: 33% Boss s Self Listens to Others: Encourages others to share their ideas and concerns.
 Listens openly to all viewpoints without interrupting.
 Summarizes information and verifies understanding. В Processes Information: Gets to the point.
 Evaluates the pros and cons, as well as the short and long-range consequences, of decisions.
 Develops logical, clear conclusions. В Communicates Effectively: Expresses self clearly, both in writing and in speaking.
 Is thorough, yet concise, and is consistently straightforward.
 Readily shares information with others. В S Provides Direction: Establishes clear expectations and a manageable workload.
 Plans the steps required to accomplish objectives, while keeping focus on overall vision.
 S Delegates Responsibility: Delegates appropriate jobs to appropriate people.
 Empowers others to work and solve problems on their own.
 S Adjusts to Circumstances: Can adjust to people's diverse work styles and to varying environments.
 Deals with setbacks constructively and anticipates change. В Facilitates Team Success: Resolves conflicts fairly in a spirit of cooperation.
 Builds consensus and leads team in setting appropriate goals.
 Recruits effectively and uses talents of group wisely. В Achieves Results: Overcomes obstacles to achieve results that set high standards for others and that positively impact the organization. В S Cultivates Individual Talents: Is an effective coach and makes training available.
 Provides objective performance feedback on a timely basis.
 S Displays Commitment: Maintains a high level of energy, perseveres and remains positive.
 S